gregbeech/scion/README.md

 A tree-based routing approach using "directives" which gives you great flexibility in building APIs and without the need to write extensions, helpers, etc. because everything is a directive and you extend it by simply writing more directives!

-A really simple example with a custom authentication directive is shown below.
+A really simple example with a custom authentication directive is shown below, assuming an ActiveRecord-style `Salutation` model which supports `from_json` and `to_json`.
 You can run this from the [examples](examples/hello_world) directory!

 ~~~ruby
 class HelloWorld < Xenon::API